 Step 4: When the UE initiates a new registration request or optionally with a mobility and registration update request with a different User Identity (or without User Identity), the AMF shall authenticate the subscription validity of the corresponding User Identity.

-Step 5: AMF either internally or at UDM/UDR maintains the state of the UE Subscription or User Identity of the previous registration.
+Step 5: AMF at UDM/UDR maintains the state of the UE Subscription or User Identity of the previous registration.
 This action changes the state of the User Identity Profile of the previous registration to INACTIVE state, while registering the User Identity Profile (or UE Subscription) to ACTIVE state.
 This INACTIVE state of the previous User Identity Profile may be time bound and if not re-activated within the time frame, the corresponding context is purged.

 When the UE Subscription tries to register (as in step 4), the context which is available shall be used.

-Step 6: AMF shall indicate DEREGISTER LITE cause in NAS to the UE of the corresponding User Identity Profile as part of the Registration Accept.
+Step 6: AMF shall indicate DEREGISTER LITE cause in NAS to the UE as part of the Registration Accept.

 Step 7-7a.
 Clearing of Sessions and context at other NF, such as SMF and UPF.